lexoyo/jekyll-slideshow/README.md

 * ![Another nice pic of mine](my-pics1/pic2.jpg)
 ```

-In the meta data of a slideshow's `.md` file, you can use these params, which come from [lightSlider's doc](https://github.com/sachinchoolur/lightslider#play-with-settings)
+In the meta data of a slideshow's `.md` file, you can use these params, which come from [lightSlider's doc](http://sachinchoolur.github.io/lightslider/settings.html)

 * item
 * loop
+* mode (slide or fade)
 * speed
 * pause
 * vertical